Yes, BMI Is An Outdated System—But Here’s Why We Still Use It

 Generally speaking, most people will not fall into these extreme categories.
 So despite BMI’s shortcomings, it is still a reliable tool for most people.

-So, why do we still use BMI?
+So, why do we still use BMI when prescribing birth control?

-But no matter what your BMI is or what your complete medical history looks like, you can count on getting a totally personalized consultation with our doctors at SimpleHealth.
+No matter what your BMI is or what your complete medical history looks like, you can count on getting a totally personalized consultation with our doctors at SimpleHealth.
 We know how unique everyone’s reproductive health journey is, and our doctors make sure to take your *whole* life, medical history, and personal preferences into account when finding a birth control option that works for you.
 Birth control isn’t one-size-fits-all, and with our thorough, personalized consultations, you’ll be able to work with our care team to take control over your reproductive health.

 We make getting birth control easy, affordable and way less of a hassle than it's ever been.